-Yale College, the Graduate School of Arts and Sciences, and the professional schools have each designated a deputy Title IX coordinator, who works closely with the University Title IX Office and University Title IX Coordinator, Elizabeth Conklin.
-Coordinators respond to and address specific complaints, provide information on and coordinate with the available resources, track and monitor incidents to identify patterns or systemic issues, deliver prevention and educational programming, and address issues relating to gender-based discrimination and sexual misconduct within their respective schools.
-Coordinators are knowledgeable about, and will provide information on, all options for complaint resolution, and can initiate institutional action when necessary.
-Discussions with a Title IX coordinator are confidential.
+Yale College, the Graduate School of Arts and Sciences, and the professional schools have each designated one or more deputy Title IX coordinators, who work closely with the University Title IX Office and University Title IX Coordinator Elizabeth Conklin.
+Coordinators respond to and address concerns, provide information on available resources and options, track and monitor incidents to identify patterns or systemic issues, deliver prevention and educational programming, and address issues relating to gender-based discrimination and sexual misconduct within their respective schools.
+Coordinators also work with pregnant and parenting individuals to coordinate needed accommodations and to respond to instances of discrimination.
+Discussions with a deputy Title IX coordinator are private and information is only shared with other University officials on a need-to-know basis.
 In the case of imminent threat to an individual or the community, the coordinator may need to consult with other administrators or take action in the interest of safety.
 The coordinators also work closely with the SHARE Center, the University-Wide Committee on Sexual Misconduct, and the Yale Police Department.